mduijm/fortinet-azure-solutions/FortiADC/README.md

 When designing a reliable architecture in Microsoft Azure it is important to take resiliency and High Availability into account.
 Microsoft has the [Microsoft Azure Well-Architected Framework](https://docs.microsoft.com/en-us/azure/architecture/framework/resiliency/overview) available.

-Running the FortiGate Next-Generation Firewall inside of Microsoft Azure can offer different levels of reliability based on these building blocks
+Running the FortiADC inside of Microsoft Azure can offer different levels of reliability based on these building blocks

 ### SLA